mkm-dz/otterbrass/CONTRIBUTING.md

 - You should get a welcome message from Otterbrass!

 ## Testing
-This in an open are open to contribution.
+This in an area open to contribution.

 ## Issue tags
 * "Bug": Something that should work is broken